Messaging platform Symphony seeks more funding: WSJ

 A deal for the funding is not imminent, the report said.

-In April, Tom Glocer, former chief executive officer of Thomson Reuters Corp (TRI.TO), joined Symphony's board of directors as an observer.
+In April, Tom Glocer, former chief executive officer of Thomson Reuters Corp, joined Symphony's board of directors as an observer.

+A Symphony representative did not immediately respond to a request for comment on Sunday.
+(Reporting by Mike Stone)